AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 11.md

 		- [ ] Rerosha (human acolyte, nonverbal) and Akhil (sassy gray parrot)
 	- [ ] First Eclipse - _Tavern and Headquarters of the Consortium of the Vermilion Dream_
 		- [ ] Satzrak Runestrider (blue dragonborn occult extollant)
-		- [ ] First Eclipse - Knock 3 times on the cask with a red crescent moon to reach the Consortium meeting room
 	- [ ] Luck's Run - _World-Renowned Casino_
 		- [ ] Adima Shemsilver (halfling noble) - helps fund the Veil
 	- [ ] Mystic Pursuits - _Arcane Shop_